 REMAP-CAP

-Telephone Agreement Form
+Telephone Agreement/Consent Form

-This form is to be used in the following circumstances:-
+This form is to be used in the following circumstances:

-if a patient fulfils the criteria for inclusion in the REMAP-CAP Trial and has a Personal Legal Representative (England/Wales/Northern Ireland) or Nearest Relative/Guardian/Welfare Attorney (Scotland) who can give opinion/advice on their behalf, but this person will not be available on site to provide written agreement during the trial timeline for inclusion.
+If a patient fulfils the eligibility criteria for the REMAP-CAP trial and has a Personal Legal Representative (England/Wales/Northern Ireland) or Nearest Relative/Guardian/Welfare Attorney (Scotland) who can give their opinion or advice on the patient’s behalf, but this person will not be available on site to provide written agreement during the trial timeline for inclusion.

 If the patient has been discharged from hospital promptly prior to providing written retrospective consent, then this form can be used when contacting the patient via telephone to explain the study and answer any questions.

-To enable agreement/opinion to take place, the PI or designee (as delegated this duty on the Delegation Log), may contact the Personal Legal Representative (England/Wales/Northern Ireland), Nearest Relative/Guardian/Welfare Attorney (Scotland) or patient by telephone.
+To enable agreement/opinion to take place, the PI or designee (as delegated this duty on the Delegation Log), may contact the Personal Legal Representative (England/Wales/Northern Ireland), Nearest Relative/Guardian/Welfare Attorney (Scotland), or patient by telephone.
 This telephone contact must be witnessed by a second member of staff who may be a member of the site study team or site medical staff.
 This witness must sign as indicated below.